 Arthritis?
 Back pain?
 Trouble sleeping?
 Try a soak in a bubbling spa.

 All this sounds great, you say.
-Too bad I didn’t spring for a spa when I had my pool installed.
+Too bad I didn’t get a swimming pool and hot tub installation together.

 Well, it’s not too late.
 You can add a spa to an existing pool.
 Here’s a look at what it might cost to install a hot tub along with some options.